 Jessie is an Australian trained and registered nurse and midwife.
 Since 2013, Jessie has been supporting women during labour, birth and the postnatal period and is incredibly passionate about helping couples have a birth experience that leaves them feeling empowered and happy.

 JESSIE'S BIO & CLASSES

 By 2pm I was getting very distressed again, so I began using the gas.
 At 3:30pm the pain had intensified and I was unsure how much more I could take.
-It was at this stage that I asked my midwife to check me because I knew that if I hadn’t make good progress, I would probably need to have an epidural.
-Moments after requesting her to check me, I began involuntary pushing, and when my midwife checked me I was 10cm dilated!
+It was at this stage that I asked my midwife to check my progress.
+I felt that if I hadn’t made good progress I would probably need to have an epidural.
+Moments after requesting her to check me, I began involuntary pushing.
+My midwife checked and I was 10cm dilated!
 I continued to push, changing into a number of different positions before progress was seen.
 After pushing for over an hour I finally managed to push my baby into the world at 4:29pm, weighing in at 4.3kg.
 He was placed directly onto my chest and I was overcome with the most profound sense of emotional and physical relief.
 Seeing my perfectly healthy baby crying on my chest and at birth was amazing, the happiness I felt in that moment was extraordinary.
 I was so thankful labour was over and that I had given birth the way I had longed for; vaginally, without an epidural.

 The 24 hours following birth I felt very euphoric and could not sleep.
 I just sat staring at my son in absolute amazement.
 My motherly instincts kicked in instantly, I wanted to breastfeed and keep him warm and not lose sight of him even for a second.